cgpalmer/ms3-project-2/README.md

 + There could be a dashboard button like the settings button on the pages as a shortcut.
 + I need to use an ajax to live check the email addresses when signing up as the regex will become slow and cumbersome as the users grow.
++ The code for counting the reports has recently become depreciated - in the future I would like to upgrade the code to the new version.